NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

    The response to the new incremental deleg query MUST be processed as described above, as if it was the initial incremental deleg query.

    If the legacy query was sent minimised and needs a followup query, then parallel to that followup query a new incremental deleg query will be sent, adding a single label to the previous incremental deleg query name.
-   For example if the triggering query is `www.university.ac.example.` and the target zone is `example.` and the minimised legacy query name is `ac.example.` (which also resulted in a NOERROR no answer response), then the incremental deleg query to be sent along in parallel with the followup legacy query will become `university.ac.example.`
+   For example if the triggering query is `www.university.ac.example.` and the target zone is `example.` and the minimised legacy query name is `ac.example.` (which also resulted in a NOERROR no answer response), then the incremental deleg query to be sent along in parallel with the followup legacy query will become `university.ac._deleg.example.`
    Processing of the responses of those two new queries will be done as described above.

 ## `_deleg` label presence {#presence}